 The mission of Amigos Médicos is to help students understand and meet the healthcare needs of the medically underserved members of the Hispanic community through education and community service.
 These goals are achieved through medical Spanish language sessions, volunteer experiences in bilingual healthcare settings such as Covenant Community Clinic and CHASS Clinic, and travel opportunities to Mexico and South Carolina.

-The ARIE Foundation is an outreach program dedicated to helping kids with cancer and is new to Wayne State this year.
-It began as a student run organization at NYU School of Medicine as a non-profit organization, relying on tax-deductible donations from people interested in making a difference.
-The ARIE Foundation was created by medical students and gives donated sports cards and other collectibles to terminally ill, hospitalized children.
+The Arie Foundation began as a non-profit organization at NYU School of Medicine, relying on tax-deductible donations from people interested in making a difference.
+It was created by medical students and gives donated sports cards and other collectibles to terminally ill, hospitalized children.

 Founded in 1969, the BMA is the local affiliate of the Student National Medical Association.
 The BMA is one of the oldest and most active student organizations in the medical school.
 The BMA supports the development of academic excellence and professionalism among African-American and minority students and encourages communication between the school's student organizations and the student body in general.
 The BMA participates in the general community through a variety of outreach programs aimed at youth development.

 Specifically, we vigorously support the educational goals of our members through our educational committee as well as our tutors and big sib/little sib program.
 We celebrate our culture throughout the year with programs such as Black History Month Program and Kwanzaa Celebration.
 We also give back to our community through various programs including: Reach Out to Youth, the S.A.Y Clinic, and more.